 Eligible businesses and not-for-profits must meet a range of criteria including:

-Small business affected by drought or natural disaster or not in operation 12 months ago, but that commenced operations prior to 1 March have alternative time ranges for comparing the decline to turnover to turnover.
+Small businesses affected by drought or natural disaster or not in operation 12 months ago, but that commenced operations prior to 1 March have alternative time ranges for comparing the decline to turnover to turnover.

 Ian Paterson | Treasurer | 0438 748 501